aplerdal/AdvancedEditOld/README.md

 # AdvancedEditor
-A Mario Kart: Super Circuit track editor.
+A Mario Kart: Super Circuit track editor using MonoGame and ImGui

 for use with a rom with a sha1 hash of `9d327c030c3e2d9007990518594f70c3340ac56f`